-Tools and websites for PhD: In this blog post (tools and websites for PhD), we are listing the tools and websites that are useful for every Ph.D. student.
-Even these presented PhD tools and websites are important for experienced researchers.
-It also depends on the area of research and nature of investigation (theoretical, experimental, survey, pure data analysis, etc).
+In this blog post, we are listing the tools and websites that are useful for every Ph.D. student.
+Even these presented PhD tools and websites are important to experienced researchers.
+It also depends on the area of research and the nature of the investigation (theoretical, experimental, survey, pure data analysis, etc).
 There are no universal tools/ websites that are common to or applicable to all PhD scholars.

 While writing a research article it is essential to use appropriate tools and websites for better productivity.
 It enhances the work and saves a lot of time.
 They are easy to use.
 Websites also play a major role in a researcher’s life.
 The online PhD tools act like a portal that connects researchers with other fellow scholars.
 It is a medium where their work can be displayed.
 This research work garners attention.

 If I am missing some tools and websites for PhDs, please comment below so that we can update those tools in this blog post.